awsdocs/amazon-rds-user-guide/doc_source/UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.md

 + [Creating and using an IAM policy for IAM database access](UsingWithRDS.IAMDBAuth.IAMPolicy.md)
 + [Creating a database account using IAM authentication](UsingWithRDS.IAMDBAuth.DBAccounts.md)

+**Note**
+For information about connecting to your database using SQL Workbench/J with IAM authentication, see the blog post [Use IAM authentication to connect with SQL Workbench/J to Amazon Aurora MySQL or Amazon RDS for MySQL](http://aws.amazon.com/blogs/database/use-iam-authentication-to-connect-with-sql-workbenchj-to-amazon-aurora-mysql-or-amazon-rds-for-mysql/)\.

 **Topics**
 + [Generating an IAM authentication token](#UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.AuthToken)
 + [Connecting to a DB instance](#UsingWithRDS.IAMDBAuth.Connecting.AWSCLI.Connect)